kaotickj/RPG-Name-Genie/README.md

 We welcome contributions to improve this RPG Name Genie.
 Please follow our [contribution guidelines](CONTRIBUTING.md).

+## Code of Conduct

+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expected behavior for all participants in this project.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.